31 Different Types of Moths in Maryland

 These moths are typically active from May to September, with most activity occurring during summer.

-Moving on, it is important to remember that although they may seem harmless, these moths can become a nuisance if they are found inside houses or buildings as they may become attracted to lights.
+It is important to remember that although they may seem harmless, these moths can become a nuisance if found inside houses or buildings as they may become attracted to lights.

 If you have an infestation of black-bit moths, it is best to contact a professional exterminator to get rid of them.